mrtysn/splendor-clone/README.md

 Action parameter for reserving a card is [Tier, Position] which specifies the card you are willing to reserve.

-You can launch the game by starting the prolog session, consulting(framework), typing "init." and "loop.".
+You can launch the game by starting the prolog session, consulting(framework), typing "go.".

 Humans and agents use the same method for giving commands to the frame.